 Starting a travel blog can be very complicated if you don’t know where to begin.
-I started my travel blog a little over a year ago, but I only started getting serious about it the past few months.
+I started my travel blog over 2 years ago, and now I earn enough money blogging and freelancing that I can travel and work on the road.
 When starting my blog I figured, what have I got to lose?
 Even if I ended up giving up on it, it would still be a reminder of all the amazing adventures I’ve had (oh, and I’m definitely not giving up on it now- blogging is pretty addictive!).

 Since I’ve started Wayfaring Kiwi I’ve been featured in large newspapers including the Daily Mail and travel websites such as Lonely Planet and Stuff Travel.
 I am also able to fund my travel now by working with tourism companies.

 The surprising thing about travel blogging is you don’t need to spend a lot of money.
 All my photographs are taken on my Samsung Galaxy S6, or on cameras I’ve borrowed from friends.
 Only recently I purchased my first real piece of camera equipment, the Sony A6500 (also you can click here to read my guide on photography and why I love this camera for blogging).
 The most important thing about blogging is that you start.
 You can always improve your blog as you go.

 I did hundreds of hours worth of research when creating my blog.
 I spent all-nighters on building Wayfaring Kiwi.
 I’ve written a guide for you so you don’t have to spend a huge amount of time learning the ins and outs of how to start a professional travel blog.
 It’s all here!

 Travel Blogging for Beginners Step One: The Planning Phase